Aurangzaib-Awan/React/README.md

 ### Api
 - fetch to get the data / request the data from the web
 - await its the part of the async function , we can use this inside thr async function

+  " If you wanna watch the actual video lecture through which i learn this heres the link https://youtu.be/G6D9cBaLViA?feature=shared "